oybcst/phenology-fish-and-invertebrates/README.md

-# Phenology of Fish and Inverebrates in Mobile Bay, AL
+# Phenology of Fish and Invertebrates in Mobile Bay, AL

 Jeffrey D. Plumlee, Ph.D., Postdoctoral Fellow at the University of South Alabama